jamulussoftware/jamuluswebsite/_posts/2022-02-01-Midi-Mixerboard-Control.md

 Now let's update the Jamulus shortcut:

 The Jamulus installation has created a Desktop Shortcut, which we need to modify.
 We need to tell Jamulus that we want to use the MIDI Control Surface.
-Locate the icon on the desktop, right click and select "Properties"
+Locate the icon on the desktop, right click on the icon and select "Properties"

 ![jamulus-desktop-shortcut-properties](https://user-images.githubusercontent.com/13550012/152057006-b1878219-e661-4548-9bd3-0fa36422ddb0.png)